-Aaron Hockett joined Barrett Design & Development as a project manager in 2011.
+Aaron Hockett joined Barrett Design and Development as a project manager in 2011.
 A licensed architect in the state of New York, a member of the American Institute of Architects, and a LEED accredited professional, he has worked on multiple, complex New York projects with an emphasis on environmental sustainability and urbanism.

-Prior to joining Barrett Design and Development, Aaron worked at Grimshaw Architects PC, where he contributed to the design and construction of Via Verde, a $100 million, multifamily development in the Bronx.
+Prior to joining Barrett Design, Aaron worked at Grimshaw Architects PC, where he contributed to the design and construction of Via Verde, a $100 million, multifamily development in the Bronx.
 The project incorporated sustainable energy generation through photovoltaic arrays, rainwater harvesting, and over 35,000 square feet of planted roof.

 Previously, at Smith-Miller + Hawkinson Architects, Aaron worked on the design and construction of the West 53rd Street Condominiums, an 82-unit development in Far West Midtown.
 He also served as the project architect for the $80 million modernization of the United States Land Port of Entry at Champlain, New York.
 Aaron’s residential work includes two award-winning projects: the Sagaponack House with Smith-Miller + Hawkinson, and the 829 Greenwich Street Townhouse with Matthew Baird Architects, a contextually sensitive townhouse in a landmarked district.

 Aaron has also served as an Associate at the Columbia University Graduate School of Architecture, Planning, and Preservation

 teaching about the intersection between architecture, environment, and urban infrastructure.